Jerramiah Healy

-Jerramiah T. Healy (born December 16, 1950) is a New Jersey-based politician who served as the 48th mayor of Jersey City, New Jersey serving from 2004 to 2013.
+Jerramiah T. Healy (born December 16, 1950) is an American local politician who served as the 48th mayor of Jersey City, New Jersey serving from 2004 to 2013.
 He ran for the unexpired term of the late Glenn D. Cunningham and was elected in November 2004.
 In the special election, he defeated Acting Mayor L. Harvey Smith.
 He was subsequently elected to a full term by a record landslide.

 Healy entered public service as an assistant prosecutor for the Hudson County Prosecutor's Office in 1977.
 From 1981 to 1991, he maintained a private law practice in Jersey City.
 He was appointed Chief Judge in the Jersey City Municipal Court in 1991, and was reappointed in 1995.
 In 1997, he ran unsuccessfully for Mayor of Jersey City against Bret Schundler, who later ran for Governor of New Jersey against Jim McGreevey.
 Healy resumed his private law practice until 2004, when he was elected mayor.
 Healy lost to Councilman Steven Fulop for mayor in 2013.

 Early life

 Jerramiah Healy was the fourth of five children born to Daniel and Catherine Healy, Irish immigrants who met and married in Jersey City.
 His father died when Healy was five years old.
-He attended St. Michael's Grammar School in Union City and Xavier High School in New York City, and is a 1972 graduate of Villanova University.
-Healy attended Seton Hall University School of Law, and supported himself as a bartender and an ironworker.
+Healy was raised in North Bergen and Union City, New Jersey.
+He attended St. Michael's Grammar School in Union City and Xavier High School in New York City and is a 1972 graduate of Villanova University.
+Healy then attended Seton Hall University School of Law and supported himself as a bartender and an ironworker.